In Brief

 What are the merits of the deal?

-Analysts say the deal could revitalize U.S. Steel, once the world’s largest steel producer—and corporation.
-The company began to decline along with the broader American steel industry in the 1970s as foreign firms, including Nippon, began to produce the material at a far lower cost.
+Shortly after the deal was announced, independent analysts said it could revitalize U.S. Steel, once the world’s largest steel producer—and corporation.
+Nippon had pledged to invest some $2.7 billion in U.S. Steel facilities in Indiana and Pennsylvania.
+U.S. Steel began to decline along with the broader American steel industry in the 1970s as foreign firms, including Nippon, began to produce the material at a far lower cost.
 Between 1970 and 1987, American steel production declined 35 percent, while global steel production grew 21 percent.

-If the Nippon acquisition proceeds, the combined firm would become the third-largest steel-producing company in the world, giving it more control over the crucial input in industries that Washington is seeking to bolster, such as electric vehicle manufacturing.
-(Nippon is currently fourth; U.S. Steel is twenty-seventh.)
+The combined firm would be the third-largest steel-producing company in the world, giving it more control over the crucial input in industries that Washington is seeking to bolster, such as electric vehicle manufacturing.
+(Nippon is currently fourth; U.S. Steel is twenty-fourth.)

-The deal could result in lower prices for U.S. buyers, and serve as an example of friendshoring, a strategy that involves building supply chains with allies.
-Nippon executives argue that the deal would create a firm more equipped to compete with Chinese companies, which dominate steel production.
+The deal could result in lower prices for U.S. buyers, and serve as an example of friendshoring, a strategy touted by the administration that involves building supply chains with allies.
+Nippon executives have argued that the deal would create a firm more equipped to compete with Chinese companies, which dominate steel production.

 What role is CFIUS playing?

 CFIUS reviews can take months.
-They culminate in a recommendation to the president, who has sole authority in preventing transactions.
-To do so, the president must conclude that there is “credible evidence” of a national security threat.
+They culminate in a recommendation to the president, who has sole authority in preventing transactions and can reverse a deal if there is “credible evidence” of a national security threat.
 Between the creation of CFIUS in 1975 and 2018, presidents blocked foreign-investment transactions just five times.
 However, in many other cases, companies have agreed to scrap or alter merger plans after CFIUS alerted them that it would likely recommend a block.
-(This includes Nippon, which in 1983 abandoned plans to buy the metals unit of another Pittsburgh-based company, Allegheny International, over concerns about potential CFIUS intervention).
+(This includes Nippon, which in 1983 abandoned plans to buy the metals unit of another Pittsburgh-based company, Allegheny International, over concerns about potential CFIUS intervention.)

 Skeptics of the threat posed by the deal, including CFR Senior Fellow Edward Alden, argue that the acquisition of a U.S. firm by a close ally does not raise obvious security risks.
 “Under the committee’s statutory analytical framework, Nippon Steel’s acquisition of U.S. Steel poses no national-security risk to the U.S.,” writes Thomas P. Feddo, a lawyer who ran the CFIUS process under Trump.
 Other observers point out that the lawmakers leading the anti-deal charge benefit from union support and face tough reelection contests.